antonioleal/myslackbuilds/README.md

 This project gathers the components which are common to multiple GTK desktop environments (Cinnamon, MATE and Xfce) and required to implement cross-DE solutions.
-Is an optional dependecy for timeshift but is Notepad yet in SlackBuilds.org
+Is an optional dependecy for timeshift but is not yet published to SlackBuilds.org